mayankkumargupta1/OOPS-with-python/Abstraction and encapsulation.md

 A function is a piece of code that is executed when called.
-Apna Aryan app banayega
+Apna Aryan billionaire banega

 IN REAL LIFE CODING, while using frameworks and libraries we don't give a Duck about the code that is written inside the function.
 We Straight away use it.
 This using the code inside the class and a function without worrying about the internal code is **Abstraction**.